arl/go-rquad/README.md

 ### `Quadtree` interface

-A `Quadtree` being a hierarchical collection of `Node`s, its API is relatively simple and gives an access to the tree root, and a way to iterate over all the leaves.
+A `Quadtree` represents a hierarchical collection of `Node`s, its API is
+simple: access to the root Node and a way to iterate over all the leaves.

 ```go
 type Quadtree interface {